 History of the Order

 In accordance with 751(c)(5)(C)(v) of the Act, the Department may treat a review as extraordinarily complicated if it is a review of a transition order (i.e., an order in effect on January 1, 1995).
-On October 18, 1999, the Department determined the sunset review of the countervailing duty order on fresh and chilled Atlantic salmon from Norway to be extraordinarily complicated, and, therefore, we extended the time limit for completion of the final results of this review until not later than January 27, 2000, in accordance with section 751(c)(5)(B) of the Act.
+On October 18, 1999, the Department determined that the sunset review of the antidumping duty order on fresh and chilled Atlantic salmon from Norway is extraordinarily complicated, and, therefore, we extended the time limit for completion of the final results of this review until not later than January 27, 2000, in accordance with section 751(c)(5)(B) of the Act.

 Although the deadline for this determination was originally January 27, 2000, due to the Federal Government shutdown on January 25 and 26, 2000, resulting from inclement weather, the timeframe for issuing this determination has been extended by one day.

 In accordance with section 751(c)(1) of the Act, the Department conducted the review to determine whether revocation of the antidumping duty order would be likely to lead to continuation or recurrence of dumping.
 Section 752(c) of the Act provides that, in making this determination, the Department shall consider the weighted-average dumping margins determined in the investigation and subsequent administrative reviews, and the volume of imports of the subject merchandise for the period before and the period after the issuance of the antidumping duty order, and shall provide to the Commission the magnitude of the margin of dumping likely to prevail if the order is revoked.

 The Department discusses below its determinations concerning continuation or recurrence of dumping and the magnitude of the margin likely to prevail were the antidumping duty order revoked.
 In addition, the domestic interested parties' comments on each of these issues are addressed within the respective sections below.